Hi there! Thanks for your interest in posting for PromoNavi! Together, we’ll succeed in publishing great pieces of content.

 After your post is on our blog, you could republish it wherever you want.
 But you have to add a short disclaimer at the end stating that it first appeared on the PromoNavi blog with a backlink to the original post.

 We’re waiting for your posts and ideas.
-Share your experiences and knowledge with your potential customers.
-We are here to help you!
+Share your experiences and knowledge with your potential customers!